 Principle #7: Earn your customers’ confidence…reap the rewards The rewards here are not just repeat business and referrals.
 Rewards are knowing that you have made a positive impact on someone’s day.
 You should be confident that the service that you and your team provided made a difference in how that customer views your industry.
 You are not just doing a job, you are representing your team, your company, and your industry.
 Like any relationship, earning your customer’s confidence is about building trust, and trust is built on doing what you say you will do every time.
 When I pick up the phone, browse your website, or visit your facilities, I should feel confident that the service will be one of two ways: Just as good as the last time I visited or better than the last time I visited.
 That is how trust is built.

 So commit to fully engaging every customer you have.
-Feel free to download and use our complementary 7 Principles Worksheets.
-Use your team huddles and department meetings to engage your team in a meaningful dialogue about the importance of engagement.
 As customers become more savvy shoppers, simply competing based on fancy equipment or “bells and whistles” won’t suffice.
 Today’s customers want to feel like you value and appreciate their patronage, or they will simply go somewhere else.

-Let 2008 be the year where exceptional service is not just a buzzword or flavor of the month.
+Let this be the year where exceptional service is not just a buzzword or flavor of the month.
 Commit to not settling for “good” or acceptable service delivery from your team (and yourself).
 Only exceptional service will do.
 Fully engaging your customers requires dedication, commitment, and action.
-Follow the 7 principles, and your customers will always follow you.
+Follow the 7 principles, and your customers will always.